Senior counsel: Ireland

-The title "K.C." continued to be used by many Senior Counsel, both those created before July 1924 and those after.
+The title "KC" continued to be used by many Senior Counsel, both those created before July 1924 and those after.
+Sir John Esmonde complained that wartime censors had changed "KC" to "SC" in a press release about a 1943 election candidate; they regarded "K.C." as pro-British and thus violating Irish neutrality.
 In 1949, shortly before the coming into force of the Republic of Ireland Act 1948, which created the Republic of Ireland and broke the final link with the British Crown, Frank Aiken asked John A. Costello during Taoiseach's questions "whether, in view of the fact that certain members of the Inner Bar who received their patents as senior counsel continue to describe themselves as king's counsel, he will introduce a bill entitled an act to declare that the description of a senior counsel shall be senior counsel"; Costello said he had "no intention of wasting public time and money" on the idea.
 As late as the 1960s, R.G.L.
-Leonard (made KC before 1922) was described in the official Irish law reports as "Queen's Counsel", reflecting the British change from King to Queen in 1952.
+Leonard (made KC before 1922) was described in the official Irish law reports as "Queen's Counsel", reflecting the British change from King to Queen on 6 February 1952.

 The Legal Services Regulation Act 2015 provides for the Legal Services Regulatory Authority (LSRA) to establish an Advisory Committee on the grant of Patents of Precedence.
 The committee comprises the Chief Justice, the Presidents of the Court of Appeal and High Court, the Attorney General, heads of the Bar Council and Law Society of Ireland, and a lay member appointed by the Minister for Justice.
 The relevant part of the 2015 act was commenced in 2019.
 It allows the bestowal of the title "Senior Counsel" on solicitors.
 The LSRA advisory committee replaces an earlier advisory committee which had no statutory basis, and no solicitor or lay member.
-The 2015 act also specifies the criteria for both solicitors and barristers:
+The 2015 Act also specifies the criteria for both solicitors and barristers: